Mateotabernero/PyPricing/README.md

 ## BinOP folder

-The BinOp folder contains code for Binomial model to price European and American Models
+The BinOp folder contains code for pricing European and American options using the Binomial method.

 ### Mathematical background
 For mathematical background one can look at "Tools for Computational Finance" by Rüdiger U. Seydel

 ### BinOP.py
 The file contains the functions needed for Binomial Option Pricing